 We often find the terms “Hippies” and “Bohemians” used interchangeably.
 Why is that so?
 And what is the link between flower children of the 60s and people from Bohemia?

-For someone residing in Venice Beach a Bohemian neighbourhood full of Hippies who is jokingly called a Bo-Bo, I was keen to know the answers.
+For someone residing in Venice Beach — a Bohemian neighbourhood full of Hippies — who happens to be called both, I was keen to know the answers.

 Let us first begin with the definitions.